InCodeLearning/InCodeLearning-Git_Github/github.md

 ### Blame

 [Example blame history](https://github.com/InCodeLearning/git-github/blame/master/github-workflow-homework.md).
-Comparing to `history`, which shows the exact change of each commit on the file, `blame` shows the current file and label each section with the corresponding commit for each section of the file.
+Comparing to `history`, which shows the exact change of each commit on the file, `blame` shows the current file and label each section with the corresponding commit.
 Hence, you can blame the bad code/text on an exact commit.